 1. Define what you want in terms of its end result – the “finished product.”

 2. Take unending baby steps towards it.

 In terms of my dreams, this for me will include continuing to work on my book manuscript, of course, and seeking out agents later this year.
-It will include finally launching my Website for my coaching business, which is in final stages of development now.
-And in terms of a relationship, I think it will involve me continuing to date amazing men, until something aligns with one of them.
+It will include finally launching my Website for my coaching business, which is in the final stages of development now.
+And in terms of a relationship, I think it will involve me continuing to date amazing men until something aligns with one of them.

 I’ve spent time gaining clarity on my visions, and now am out here having fun and making them happen.

 It feels right to be doing it in London now, working on my dreams from here, and seeing where life takes me next.